 Pepper Spray and Air Travel Regulations:

 The Transportation Security Administration (TSA), responsible for ensuring aviation security in the United States, has strict guidelines regarding what items are allowed in carry-on and checked baggage.
-According to current TSA regulations (as of my knowledge cutoff date in September 2021), pepper spray is not permitted in carry-on bags but may be packed in checked luggage.
+According to current TSA regulations, pepper spray is not permitted in carry-on bags but may be packed in checked luggage.
 However, it is crucial to check the most up-to-date regulations before traveling, as they may change over time.

 Dispelling the Myth of Explosion: